testissimo/testissimo.github.io/documentation/built-in-tools.md

 <br>
 ## Wait

-The action forces Testissimo to wait for certain amount of time.
+This action forces Testissimo to wait for certain amount of time.
 In clear majority of cases, you will not need to use this action.
 Testissimo will do most of the synchronization for you.
 <br>
 ## Extract element values